 Intervention

 This study will involve a comparison of predominately eccentric (Downhill walking) versus predominantly concentric (Uphill walking) and mixed eccentric and concentric (Level walking) endurance exercise.
 Participants willing to participate in the study will be screened for balance by Berg Balance Scale.
 Patients having good balance and those falling under low fall risk will be included in the study and then will be divided into three groups.
-Participants in one group will perform downhill walking, participants in the second group will perform uphill treadmill walking and participants in the third group will perform level walking,, twice a week for 12 weeks with 2-3 days between sessions.
-Exercise sessions will commence at 5 minutes duration at the same comfortable walking pace and progress to 30-minutes session by the last week.
+Participants in one group will perform downhill walking, participants in the second group will perform uphill treadmill walking and participants in the third group will perform level walking, twice a week for 12 weeks with 2-3 days between sessions.
+Exercise sessions will commence at 5 minutes duration at the same comfortable walking pace and progress to 30-minutes sessions by the last week.
 Participant progression will be individualised according to participants capabilities as determined by the baseline physical function assessments and rating of perceived exertion (RPE) within each exercise session.
 RPE will be maintained under 11 (Fairly Light) on the 6-20 point scale for all sessions.
 Adherence to exercise during the exercise intervention will be measured via attendance sheets at training sessions and records of the amount of time walked and the gradient for each session.
 All the outcome measures will be assessed at baseline and after the completion of the 12-week exercise programme.
-At the completion of the endpoint testing, participants will be asked to come for an additional sessions in which metabolic cost of submaximal uphill, downhill and level treadmill walking will be calculated through gas analysis of expired air collected at 15s intervals using a metabolic cart (Parvo TrueOne; Parvomedics, UT, USA).
+At the completion of the endpoint testing, participants will be asked to come for an additional session in which metabolic cost of submaximal uphill, downhill and level treadmill walking will be calculated through gas analysis of expired air collected at 15s intervals using a metabolic cart (Parvo TrueOne; Parvomedics, UT, USA).
 The collection of this data will allow a comparison of the energy costs associated with walking at each of the gradients and enable outcome data to be corrected for the energy cost of each exercise intervention.

 Setting